Home » Life Science » DNA, Cells and Organisms » Human Cells vs Bacteria: Microbiota in Your Body

 If one bacteria type gets out of balance, it begins to outnumber others.
 In this case, doctors provide antibacterial medicine because you feel ill from the imbalance.
 Antibacterial medication like amoxicillin reduces the problematic bacteria and has an overall regulating effect on the number of bacteria.

-But anti-bacteria medicine can have a disturbing effect on the microbiome and cause more serious problems.
-This is why treating imbalances with probiotics have become a major field of research.
+But anti-bacterial medicine can have a disturbing effect on the microbiome and cause more serious problems.
+This is why treating imbalances with probiotics has become a major field of research.
 These beneficial microbes assist in treating disease.

 Microbiota in Your Body

 As such, it’s important to understand what the microbiome is and how it has changed over time.
-But if you have any comments or questions, don’t be shy and use our comment form below.
+If you have any comments or questions, don’t be shy and use our comment form below.